iconify/api/readme.md

-# Iconify.design API
+# Iconify API

 This code runs on api.iconify.design that is used to serve collections and SVG images.

-PHP version is available at https://github.com/iconify-design/api.php
+PHP version is available at https://github.com/iconify/api.php

 ### How to use it